wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   ![Add features button](/images/tutorial/add_features.png)
 - Trace the boundary of the floor plan image by drawing a polygon, one point at a time (don't worry about geometry warnings).
 - When you’re happy with the polygon, right click to accept it.
-- In the confirmation dialog, select the ‘type’ field and change its value to “building_outline”, like so (you can manually enter ids if you want, but I prefer to leave them as NULL and fix them with a few clicks later on):
+- In the confirmation dialog, select the ‘type’ field and change its value to `building_outline`.

+  Leave the id as *NULL*.
+While it is possible to manually enter ids after creating each feature, I prefer to leave them as NULL and fix them later.
+I would recommend this, as it's less error-prone.

   ![Building outline confirmation](/images/tutorial/building_outline_confirmation.png)
 - You should now have a building outline polygon in your QGIS layer.